Condeixa-a-Nova

-Condeixa-a-Nova ([kõˈdɐjʃa ˈnɔvɐ]), also known as just Condeixa, is a town and a municipality in the district of Coimbra, Portugal.
-The population in 2011 was 17,078, in an area of 138.67 km².
+Condeixa-a-Nova ([kõˈdɐjʃa ˈnɔvɐ]), officially the Town of Condeixa-a-Nova (Vila de Condeixa-a-Nova), and often called simply Condeixa, is a town and a municipality in the district of Coimbra, Portugal.
+The population in 2011 was 17,078, in an area of 138.67 km2.
 It is located 15 km south of Coimbra, and is part of the Região de Coimbra.
-The town is known for the ancient Roman settlement of Conímbriga which is located nearby, and includes a museum and the well-preserved ruins.
+The town is known for the ancient Roman settlement of Conímbriga which is located nearby and has both a museum and well-preserved ruins.

 Economy

 The municipality of Condeixa-a-Nova is traditionally a center for agriculture.
 The municipality has also a number of industries ranging from ceramics to pharmaceuticals (Medinfar).
-The ancient Roman settlement of Conímbriga, is an important tourist attraction.
+The ancient Roman settlement of Conímbriga is an important tourist attraction.

 Parishes

 Administratively, the municipality is divided into seven civil parishes (freguesias):